 (Note: To learn more about Advent and how to celebrate it at home with family and friends, read A Thrill of Hope: Celebrating Advent at Home by Ashley Wallace! […]

 In the middle of Advent, we encounter John the Baptist in the desert.
 In fact, every year, Anglicans devote half of Advent to the prophet of the wilderness, John the Baptist.

 Yes, Lent is the most obvious wilderness season of the Church’s year—a full 40 days and then some to seek the Lord in the desert with prayer and […]

-The following is an excerpt from A Thrill of Hope: Celebrating Advent at Home (Revised and Expanded for 2020) by Ashley Wallace.
+The following is an excerpt from The Liturgical Home: Advent, by Ashley Wallace.

 What is Advent?

 All of Scripture is a sacred love story, the love of God the Father for His people.
 It is a story filled with expectation, longing and fulfillment.